d2l-ai/d2l-en/chapter_computer-vision/anchor.md

 $$J(\mathcal{A},\mathcal{B}) = \frac{\left|\mathcal{A} \cap \mathcal{B}\right|}{\left| \mathcal{A} \cup \mathcal{B}\right|}.$$

 In fact, we can consider the pixel area of a bounding box as a collection of pixels.
 In this way, we can measure the similarity of the two bounding boxes by the Jaccard index of their pixel sets.
-When we measure the similarity of two bounding boxes, we usually refer the Jaccard index as Intersection over Union (IoU), which is the ratio of the intersecting area to the union area of the two bounding boxes, as shown in Figure 9.2.
+When we measure the similarity of two bounding boxes, we usually refer the Jaccard index as intersection over union (IoU), which is the ratio of the intersecting area to the union area of the two bounding boxes, as shown in Figure 9.2.
 The value range of IoU is between 0 and 1: 0 means that there are no overlapping pixels between the two bounding boxes, while 1 indicates that the two bounding boxes are equal.

 ![IoU is the ratio of the intersecting area to the union area of two bounding boxes.  ](../img/iou.svg)